nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-07/README.md

 - On the left, you'll see the source code for the documentation.
 - On the right is the generated "Swagger" or "Open API" documentation for the [Star Wars API](https://swapi.co/api/people)

-#### Serving your own Swagger Documentation
+### Building Swagger Documentation

-Use the node `express-swagger-generator` utility to create an endpoint that will render the Open API documentation for your API simply by putting properly formmated JSDoc-like comments in your API.
+We can use the node module `express-swagger-generator` to create an endpoint on our server that will render your API's live documentation.
+All you have to do to make this work is to add properly formatted JSDoc-like comments in your API.

-Create and import a file called `swagger.js` into your API server, which uses a configuration object that you can use to customize according to your API's file and URL structure.
+> These comments will _replace_ JSDoc comments in your server.

+Create a file called `swagger.js`, and build a new server that will host it (your live documentation should not be on the same port as your main application).
+For example, if your application is running on port 3000, you can set your live documentation to run on port 3100.
+This file should contain some configuration rules in a JavaScript object, which will then be used to generate your live documentation.
+Here's an example of a full `swagger.js` file:

 ```javascript
 const express = require('express');